faerlin-developer/fractal-animation-server/README.md

 ## About The Project

-__Fractal Animation Server__ is a service that generates and serves fractal visualizations (e.g. animated Julia sets) on demand.
+__Fractal Animation Server__ is a service that generates and serves fractal visualizations (e.g. Julia set animations) on demand.
 The application features a modern service-oriented design, exposing a simple RESTful API for users to request Julia set animations in MP4 format.

 <figure>